-We keep an eye on the forth coming festivals in Sydney on a different page to this one.
 For the July holidays you might be interested in Parramatta Winterlight Festival ice rink which is open all holiday long.
-If you aren't all that keen on skating, you can just go along for the alpine food and drinks.
+If you aren’t all that keen on skating, you can just go along for the alpine food and drinks.
 There will also be child friendly activities and music to enjoy.

-Sydney Harbour Bridge from Circular Quay
+The Harbour Bridge from Circular Quay

-Climb the Sydney Harbour Bridge Pylon
+Climb the Harbour Bridge Pylon

 Sydney Observatory’s July School Winter Holidays